-Menstrual Hygiene Day: Fighting the Discriminating Chhaupadi Practice with Music
+Menstrual Hygiene Day: Fighting Discriminating Chhaupadi Practices with Music

-In this line, the project has produced a song named "Chhaupadi Ka Bedana" in Deuda rhythm which will be played in radios in the project districts for wider coverage.
-The song reflects the realities of the menstruating women and adolescent girls.
-By showing the pain the hard discrimination causes, the song aims to make the target audiences to realize the harmfulness of the practice.
+Recently, RVWRMP has produced a song named "Chhaupadi Ka Bedana" in the local Deuda rhythm, which will be broadcasted in radio stations in the project districts.
+The song reflects the realities of menstruating women and girls.
+By showing the pain caused by discriminating practises, the song aims to make the target audiences realize the harmfulness of the practices.

-(Daughter in law coming back from the forest with a full load of fodder)
+Conversation (before the song), with daughter-in-law coming back from the forest with a full load of fodder

-Mother in law: Take this roti (chapatti)….
-I've cooked curd curry with rice… But, I can't give you.
+Mother-in-law: Take this roti (chapatti)… I've cooked curd curry with rice… But I can't give it to you.

-weeping… But put your courage to raise voice against this malpractice ….
+Neighbour: I know everything… Please don't cry.
+Nothing can be changed by weeping.
+But put your courage to raise voice against this malpractice.
 I am also with you and will support you.

 Man: What a malpractice!
 Many of the daughters have to eat food with salt only and have to sleep on mat during the period.

 Woman: Mother!
-You gave me the birth to stay in Chhau-hut and to die being a victim of tiger, bear and snake.
+You gave birth to me to stay in Chhau-hut and to die being a victim of tiger, bear and snake.

 Woman: No security in the Chhau hut, even less than there is for cattle.
-Why the cruel society do not react when hearing such happenings.
+Why the cruel society does not react when hearing of such things.

 Man: Oh god!
 What a tradition established that hurts us.
 Our blind society has become a women killer following such tradition.

 Women: How my fate could be changed?
-How long should I get this trouble in the name of religion?
+How long should I suffer of this in the name of religion?

 Both: Come together all mothers, fathers, brothers and sisters.
 Let's eradicate this malpractice and destroy the Chhau-huts.

-Man: In Far Western villages, Untimely demises are made in the name of menstruating women
+Man: In Far-Western villages, untimely demises of menstruating women have happened.

 More on YouTube: